 Reporting aligned with how revenue actually flows, so leadership, Marketing, and Sales see the same pipeline story.

-For teams that already use Pardot, but want to rebuild it into a revenue-aligned system.
-Includes audit of existing setup, architecture refactoring, performance and data consistency fixes, and a scalable campaign framework.
+$7,000–$12,000 · 6–10 weeksFor teams that already use Pardot 3-5 years but want to rebuild it into a revenue-aligned system on the existing org.
+Includes architecture audit, scoring/sync/Engagement Studio refactoring, attribution reconstruction, data consistency fixes, scalable campaign framework.
+Preserves engagement history.

-Ideal when your team executes internally, but needs architectural oversight and decision support.
-Ongoing architecture guidance, automation reviews, and strategic input for RevOps and Marketing leaders.
+$5,000–$15,000 · 4–8 weeksIdeal when your team executes hands-on internally but needs architectural oversight and decision support.
+Ongoing architecture guidance, automation reviews, strategic input for RevOps and Marketing leaders, monthly working sessions.
+No retainer trap — fixed monthly scope, exit any month with 30 days notice.

 A proper implementation aligns architecture, data, automation, and people before campaigns launch — not after problems surface.
+That is what produces the outcomes above.

-Explore →If your Pardot setup feels fragile, unclear, or disconnected from Sales, the problem is not the platform — it's the implementation.
+If your Pardot setup feels fragile, unclear, or disconnected from Sales, the problem is not the platform — it's the implementation.
 We help teams fix that with a structured, revenue-driven approach.

 Book a discovery call →30-minute call · No obligation · Technical & business context only